The essentials of the artist statement are as following:

 Additional, optional aspects:

 6. NOTHING ELSE – save your feelings for your diary!
+The artist statement is a tool and cannot encapsulate the complexity of your work.

 1. Do a studio visit with a colleague, artist, or critic and have them answer questions 1-5 for you and take notes.
 Let someone more objective than you put your visual work into words.